This is a guided installation of the operating system with optimized settings for SAP applications.

 To resume the SAP installation with the wizard, start YaST and select the Figure 2-10).
 The functionality is the same, but the layout of the dialogs is different; the left progress pane is only displayed when continuing with the installation without a restart.( , then in the YaST Control Center click ; see

 The following screen shots document the installation with thethat runs after a restart of the system.

-In the next dialog provide the Figure 2-9.
-The location could be a local source (either directory (dir://), locally connected hard disk (device://), USB mass storage (usb://), or CD-ROM (cdrom://)), or a remotely provided installation source (either NFS (nfs://) or SMB (smb://))—select the corresponding option from the pull-down list on the left.; see
+In the next dialog provide the Figure 2-11.
+The location can either be a local source or a remotely provided installation source.; see

 HINT: Remote Location Specification